zotroneneis/zotroneneis.github.io/_posts/2018-09-03-blog-post-day-43-to-45.md

 ## Errors and Exceptions

 First of all, what is an exception?
-At outlined in the [Python docs](https://docs.python.org/3/tutorial/errors.html) there are two big kinds of errors: *syntax errors* and *exceptions*.
+As outlined in the [Python docs](https://docs.python.org/3/tutorial/errors.html) there are two big kinds of errors: *syntax errors* and *exceptions*.

 **Syntax Error:**
 A syntax error is an error that makes it impossible to *parse* a program.
-That's why it is also called a *parsing error*.
-Whenever we made a mistake in the syntax of our code (for example, we might have forgotten a ':' somewhere) the parser will complain with a ```Syntax Error: invalid syntax```, pointing us to the offending line.
+That's why it's also called a *parsing error*.
+Whenever we made a mistake in the syntax of our code (for example, we might forgot a ':' somewhere) the parser will complain with a ```Syntax Error: invalid syntax```, pointing us to the offending line.

 **Exception:**
 An exception is an error that is detected while a program is being executed.
 Python has several [built-in exceptions](https://docs.python.org/3/library/exceptions.html#bltin-exceptions) like ```ValueError``` or ```TypeError```.
 However, when creating a module, it can often be useful to create custom exception classes that are more specific than the generic exceptions built into Python.